MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilterfactoryupdatecachedata.md

 For more information, see [AVStream Object Hierarchy](/windows-hardware/drivers/stream/avstream-object-hierarchy).

-> [!NOTE]
-> The KsFilterFactoryUpdateCacheData function can only be called in PASSIVE_LEVEL.
+The KsFilterFactoryUpdateCacheData function can only be called in PASSIVE_LEVEL.

 ## -see-also